DrueStaples08/RLlib_CreateCustomEnv/README.md

 # Custom chain environment that is compatible with Ray RLlib

+Here I created a custom environmet which is similar to N-Chain but with some slight variations.

 states: 10 Discrete, i.e. 0-9

 actions: 2 Discrete, i.e 0 for left, 1 for right